aflupton/healthcare-site-rebuild/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contact

+For any further questions, email Andrew Lupton at mailto:aflupton@gmail.com.